-Preparing for year-end finances shouldn’t only be about taxes.
-It is a perfect time to prepare your business for the holiday rush and begin business planning to meet your financial goals.
-Follow our 3 tips to prepare your business for the holidays and then use our year-end checklist to start off the new year with clean books.
+Preparing for year end finances shouldn’t only be about taxes.
+It’s a perfect time to prepare your business for the holiday rush and begin business planning to meet your financial goals.
+Follow our 3 tips to prepare your business for the holidays and then use our year end checklist to start off the new year with clean books.

 Finally, bundle slower selling items with some of your top sellers to get inventory moving and to increase sales.

-Now that you’re ready for the “merriest time of year,” below is a refresher of our year-end checklist with a few new additions.
-Following along with this financial checklist will have you books squeaky clean for whatever business resolutions you’ve made.
+Below is a refresher of our year end checklist.
+Following along with this financial checklist will have your books squeaky clean for whatever business resolutions you’ve made for 2023.

 Every company should have a few key reports that they run for year-end:

 - Run a profit and loss (P&L) report by business line to know exactly where you stand before the holiday season/year end;